cncf/tag-security/assessments/projects/cortex/self-assessment.md

 ### 1. Spoofing:

-**Threat:**
-- Unauthorized access to Cortex components or data.
+- **Threat:** Unauthorized access to Cortex components or data.

-**Attack:**
-- An attacker gains access to the Cortex system by impersonating a legitimate user or service.

-**Components at Risk:**
-- Authentication Mechanisms (used by all services)
-- External Reverse Proxy (handling authentication and authorization)

-**Mitigation:**
-- Ensure the robustness of authentication mechanisms.
-- Monitor and audit external proxy logs for unauthorized access attempts.
+- **Application to Cortex:** Previously considered out of scope.
+Kubernetes network policies can restrict component access.
+- **Mitigation:** Implementation and fine-tuning of Kubernetes network policies to ensure restricted access.

 ### Tampering:

-**Threat:**
-- Unauthorized modification of data or configuration settings.
+- **Threat:** Unauthorized modification of data or configuration settings.

-**Attack:**
-- An attacker modifies data in the storage backend or tampers with configurations to disrupt the system or compromise data integrity.

-**Components at Risk:**
-- Configuration files (used by various services)
-- Write Path (ingesters, distributors)

-**Mitigation:**
-- Implement integrity checks and digital signatures for configuration files.
-- Use encryption to protect data in transit and at rest.
+- **Application to Cortex:** Not applicable as Kubernetes containers can’t change their configuration files.
+- **Mitigation:** Rely on the inherent security features of Kubernetes to prevent tampering.

 ### Repudiation:

-**Threat:**
-- Denying the occurrence of certain actions or events within Cortex.
+- **Threat:** Denying the occurrence of certain actions or events within Cortex.

-**Attack:**
-- An attacker manipulates or deletes logs to hide their activities, making it difficult to trace unauthorized access or modifications.

-**Components at Risk:**
-- Logging Mechanism (implemented by all services)
-- HA Tracker (in Distributor)

-**Mitigation:**
-- Implement tamper-evident logs with proper timestamping.
-- Regularly review, audit, and protect logs from unauthorized modifications.
+- **Application to Cortex:** Considered out of scope.
+Secure log gathering and preservation methods are available in Kubernetes.
+- **Mitigation:** Utilize Kubernetes logging mechanisms to ensure traceability and log integrity.

 ### Information Disclosure:

-**Threat:**
-- Unauthorized access to sensitive information within Cortex.
+- **Threat:** Unauthorized access to sensitive information within Cortex.

-**Attack:**
-- An attacker gains access to tenant data, configurations, or other sensitive information stored within the Cortex system.

-**Components at Risk:**
-- Blocks Storage (TSDB)
-- Query Frontend (optional service)

-**Mitigation:**
-- Apply proper access controls and encryption to protect sensitive information.
+- **Application to Cortex:** Not a concern due to network policies in Kubernetes that prevent unauthorized access.
-- Regularly audit and monitor access to sensitive data.
+- **Mitigation:** Proper configuration of Kubernetes network policies to protect sensitive data.

 ### Denial of Service (DoS):

-**Threat:**
-- Disrupting or degrading the availability of Cortex services.
+- **Threat:** Disrupting or degrading the availability of Cortex services.

-**Attack:**
-- Overloading the system with a high volume of requests, causing it to become unresponsive or slow.

-**Components at Risk:**
-- Distributor (handling incoming samples)
-- Querier (handling queries)

-**Mitigation:**
+- **Application to Cortex:** A well-configured Cortex system is resilient to DoS attacks.
-- Implement rate limiting and load balancing.
+- **Mitigation:** Implement rate limiting and series per tenant limits to prevent DoS attacks.
-- Use DDoS protection mechanisms and regularly test system resilience.

 ### Elevation of Privilege:

-**Threat:**
-- Unauthorized escalation of user privileges within Cortex.
+- **Threat:** Unauthorized escalation of user privileges within Cortex.

-**Attack:**
-- An attacker gains higher-level access or control over Cortex components, allowing them to perform actions beyond their authorized scope.

-**Components at Risk:**
-- Authentication and Authorization Mechanisms
-- Ingesters (handling write path)

-**Mitigation:**
-- Apply the principle of least privilege.
+- **Application to Cortex:** Not applicable in Cortex as there is no concept of a superuser or admin user.
-- Regularly review and update access controls.
+- **Mitigation:** Ensure adherence to Kubernetes access controls.

-### Specific to Microservices Architecture:

-**Components at Risk:**
-- Communication Channels between Microservices
-- Dependencies and Libraries (used by various services)

-**Mitigation:**
-- Ensure secure communication channels and authentication between microservices.
-- Regularly update and patch underlying dependencies to mitigate known vulnerabilities.
+### Additional Considerations:
+- **Alertmanager Security:** Address security threats around Alertmanager, which have already been mitigated.
+Focus on ensuring these mitigations remain effective.

 ## Security issue resolution